-Women can occasionally choose to temporarily delay their period at times when it becomes an inconvenience during certain circumstances such as on a holiday, a special occasion or for religious reasons.
+Women can occasionally choose to temporarily delay their period at certain times when it becomes an inconvenience; during certain circumstances such as on holiday, a special occasion or for religious reasons.

-For women who are not currently on contraception, Norethisterone tablets can be used to temporarily delay a period.
-These contain a synthetic version of the female hormone progesterone which naturally occurs in the body and sustains the lining of the womb.
-When the level of progesterone falls normally at the time of a period, this lining is shed as a menstrual period.
-Norethisterone tablets therefore safely sustain this lining of the womb until the medication is stopped.
-A period can be delayed for up to 17 days by taking 3 Norethisterone tablets a day 3-4 days before a period is due to start.
-Once the medication is stopped, the period will usually start within 2-3 days.
+For women who are not currently on contraception, Norethisterone tablets help to temporarily delay a period.
+These tablets contain a synthetic version of the female hormone progesterone which naturally occurs in the body and sustains the lining of the womb.
+When the level of progesterone in our blood falls naturally, the uterine lining is shed as menstrual period.
+Norethisterone tablets, therefore, safely sustain this lining of the womb until the medication is stopped.
+A period can be delayed for up to 17 days by taking three Norethisterone tablets a day 3-4 days before a period is due to start.
+Once the medication is stopped, the period will usually begin within 2-3 days.
 It is emphasised that Norethisterone is not a form of contraception and will not prevent pregnancy.

 Women on the contraceptive pill can use their pill to delay their period instead of taking Norethisterone.
-This also works by sustaining the levels of progesterone and delaying the shedding of the womb lining.
-When the combined oral contraceptive pill is taken continuously (2 packets back to back) without the 7 day break, this will effectively delay a period and is safe if only done occasionally.
-Women using everyday (ED) pills who take dummy pills for 7 days should discard the dummy pills and start the active pills straight away instead.
+The contraceptive pill also works by sustaining the levels of progesterone and slowing the shedding of the womb lining.
+When the combined oral contraceptive pill is taken continuously (2 packets back to back) without the 7-day break, this will effectively delay a period and is safe if only done occasionally.
+Women using everyday contraceptive pills who take dummy pills for seven days should discard the dummy pills and start the active pills straight away instead.

-Norethisterone is not suitable for all women as it can’t be used by those under 18, pregnant or breastfeeding.
+Norethisterone is not suitable for all women.
+Women under the age of 18, pregnant or breastfeeding cannot take Norethisterone.
 This medication should not be requested more than once in 4 months as it is only recommended for occasional use.

 Side effects of using Norethisterone tablets to delay a period are uncommon but can include; bloating, upset stomach, breast tenderness, nausea, headache, changes in weight, disturbances in mood and reduced sex drive.
-Rarer and more serious side effects requiring medical attention include; pain and tightness in the chest, disturbances of vision or hearing, unusually severe headaches and jaundice.
+Rarer and more severe side effects requiring medical attention include; pain and tightness in the chest, visual or hearing disturbances, unusually severe headaches and jaundice.